hubchev/make_a_pull_request/README.md

-# First Contributions using Git and GitHub
+# How to contribute using Git and GitHub

 This is a guide for beginners on how to make a contribution using Git and GitHub.
 If you are looking to make your first contribution, follow the steps below.